Bookkeeping Examples for Small Business and Students

 As a business owner, bookkeeping will become essential to running the business.
 Bookkeeping is complicated, so we will look at the different steps and show bookkeeping examples.

-The first thing to do is decide how you will complete the bookkeeping.
-Some businesses use manual systems like Excel, while others opt for accounting software.
-Accounting software makes posting transactions easier.
+The first step is to decide how you will handle the bookkeeping.
+Some businesses use manual systems, such as Excel, while others opt for accounting software.
+Accounting software makes posting transactions easier and automates some of the tasks, saving both time and money.
+We recommend Sage UK, Xero or QuickBooks.

 If you are in the UK, making tax digital is in the process of being introduced.
-It may therefore be worthwhile setting your bookkeeping up on accounting software that will submit the accounts to HMRC in the future.
+It may therefore be worthwhile setting up your bookkeeping in accounting software that will submit the accounts to HMRC in the future.

 There are two methods for completing bookkeeping, single entry and double entry; this article will mainly look at the double entry bookkeeping examples.
 Using our cashbook template, there is also a single-entry example at the end.
 The double entry system means that a second equal entry is made for each entry.